supendi/validant/README.md

 ![image](https://github.com/user-attachments/assets/177dc1de-4c3a-4886-824d-515d6b9716f0)

-For example, `Account` doesn’t have a `creditCardNumber` — and TypeScript will let you know right away.
+For example, `Account` doesn't have a `creditCardNumber` — and TypeScript will let you know right away.

 This is especially useful when your model changes: the validation rule will break where it should, making it easy to stay in sync.

-Rules are type-safe too — they know exactly what type they’re validating, and you can build your own custom rules with full type awareness.
+Rules are type-safe too — they know exactly what type they're validating, and you can build your own custom rules with full type awareness.

 ![image](https://github.com/user-attachments/assets/22eb3d49-afe3-4e4c-ba4a-d862f920038d)